 Ok, so you have a domain, a host (if you needed one), and probably have a basic theme all ready to go.
 While Blogger and WordPress.com have some really nice built-in themes for your new blog, if you are on WordPress do yourself a favor and buy you something pretty.

-Pretty Darn Cute Design is my go-to for themes, and they have a little something for everyone’s taste.
-I’ve tested several of Lindsey’s site themes, and they are the loveliest things to work with.
+Restored 316 is one of my favorites for themes, and they have a little something for everyone’s taste.
+I’ve tested several of Lauren’s site themes, and they are the loveliest things to work with.
 Easy to customize, setup instructions provided, and stellar support.

 Write Like You Mean It